Is it a cold, the flu or COVID-19?

 - For information about fever medicine, cough and cold medicines and medicated nose sprays click here.

-- Colds and influenza cannot be treated with antibiotics.
+- Colds, influenza and COVID-19 cannot be treated with antibiotics.
 Antibiotics should only be used when children develop bacterial infections, such as an ear infection or pneumonia.

 - Use saline (salt water) drops to help clear a stuffy nose.
 If your infant is having trouble feeding because of a stuffed nose, you can use nose suction products: such as a nasal aspirator or bulb suction.
 Use saline nose drops or saline nose spray if the mucus is very thick.
 The spray goes well into the nasal passages and may be easier to use and may work better than the drops.